NIVANorge/norway_bathymetry/README.md

-# norway_bathymetry
+# Norway bathymetry

-Creating national scale bathymetry and topography-bathymetry datasets
+Code to reproject and merge various bathymeric and topographic datasets for Norway.